Capacity, Consolidation

 - Anyone who needs to communicate hard planning decisions to communities

 Marci’s approach to Track C is built on one principle: the data earns its authority through how it is communicated.
-The GIS analysis in this track is as rigorous as any other — but every session also covers how to present findings in a way that communities can actually engage with.
+The analysis in this track is as rigorous as any other — but every session also covers how to present findings in a way that communities can actually engage with.

-The Full Three-Day Schedule
+The Full Four-Day Schedule

 Day One · Tuesday, June 23